 RMB Products has more than 15 years of experience employing additive manufacturing, or selective laser sintering, to create durable, thermoplastic parts.
 Typically, thermoplastic components replace heavier metal or composite parts to help trim the weight on the aircraft.
 The fact that the process does not require tooling supplies the flexibility to make iterative design changes and shorten delivery timelines.

+RMB utilized high-performance polymer resins to maintain part integrity and enable traceability.
+The polymers are highly recyclable in our processes and produce parts that conform to customer engineering design criteria.
 The main industries we serve with additive manufacturing are defense and commercial aerospace.
-We also pride ourselves in offering custom solutions.
+We also pride ourselves on offering custom additive manufacturing solutions.
 Please contact us to discuss your project.

 Advantages and Disadvantages of Selective Laser Sintering

 |This process supports complex geometries, which reduces part count and installation labor||Material selection is limited to those that are designed for use in selective laser sintering|

 |Design iteration can be rapidly integrated; no need to retool a mold||There can be size restrictions due to the machine size|

 |Easily design a product with optimal features without traditional manufacturing constraints, such as variable wall thickness, internal features, integrated mounting brackets, etc|

 |It creates durable production parts that withstand impact during installation and maintenance|